Best Vegan Black Bean Brownies

 I know it sounds crazy to include a can of black beans in a brownie recipe, but don’t knock it until you try it.
 This unlikely duo is not only loaded with fiber but absolutely delicious!

-These vegan brownies are even gluten-free because I use oats instead of regular flour.
+These vegan brownies are even gluten-free because we use oats instead of regular flour.
 So simple.
 So tasty.
-If you are searching for more Gluten-Free Recipes, check out this list of some of my favs!
+If you are searching for more Gluten-Free Vegan Recipes, check out this list of some of my favs!

 How to make black bean brownies